Men Supporting Men

 The meetings are 90-minutes in length and usually begin with a reading from “Answers in the Heart” (daily reading meditation book for those recovering from sexual addiction).
-Then each group member has the opportunity to “check in” for their week by sharing what was good, bad, and if needed, ugly.
-Group members provide feedback after each check in and the last 30 minutes consists of one group member sharing his work from the workbook, “Facing the Shadow” by Dr. Patrick Carnes.
+Then each group member has the opportunity to “check in” for their week by sharing successes, recovery work completed, slips or relapses, struggles, etc. Group members provide feedback after each check in and the last 30 minutes consists of one group member sharing his work from the workbook, “Facing the Shadow” by Dr. Patrick Carnes.
 We also encourage group members to contact one another during the week for further connection and support.

 Joining Sex Addiction Group